Focus Area Committees

 The Grant Process Committee Chair is responsible for working with five Grant Process Coordinators to support the Grant Committee and Grant Review Chair with Training, Forms, Technology, Finance and Communications.

 The Grant Liaisons monitor Grant Recipient progress towards the completion of the project within budget and on time.
 Grant Liaisons are usually Board members or members of the Area Review Committee who are familiar with the recipient and project.

-The Finance Committee provides financial oversight of the Grant Applicants selected by the Grant Committee as potential finalists for Impact100 NWF Grants.
+The Finance Committee provides financial vetting of the Grant Applications.

 The Annual Meeting Committee is responsible for planning and executing the Annual Meeting.
 The Annual Meeting is hosted by the Board of Directors (BOD) and is the event where the Impact100 Northwest Florida Members vote on the grant recipients.
 It meets from late summer until the Annual Meeting in early November.